What is RAID 6?

 What are the benefits of RAID 6?

-RAID 6 offers very high fault- and drive-failure tolerance and can be used for environments that need long Data retention periods, such as archiving.
+RAID 6 offers high fault and drive-failure tolerance and can be used for environments that need long data retention periods, such as archiving.
 RAID 6 uses less storage than, for example, a RAID 10 array, which can only store half of its total storage capacity in data, as the other half is used by mirroring.

 The percentage of usable capacity increases as disks are added to a RAID 6 array.
-If eight disks are used in RAID 6, for example, parity -- a technique that checks whether data has been lost or written over when it is moved from one place in storage to another or when it is transmitted between computers -- only consumes 25 percent of the disk capacity.
+If eight disks are used in RAID 6, for example, parity -- which checks whether data has been lost or written over when it is moved from one place in storage to another or when it is transmitted between computers -- only consumes 25% of the disk capacity.
 A RAID 10 array dedicates half its capacity to protection, regardless of how many disks are used.

 What are the disadvantages of RAID 6?

 Each set of parities must be calculated separately using RAID 6.
 This slows write performance.
 RAID 6 is also more expensive because of the two extra disks required for parity.
-RAID controller coprocessors are often employed to handle parity calculations and to improve RAID 6 write speed.
+RAID controller coprocessors often handle parity calculations and improve RAID 6 write speed.